Mitesh-Cpp/P2P-Blockchain-Simulator/README.md

 The blockchain trees of **Any five randomly chosen nodes/peers** are stored in the `BFS_of_blockchain` folder.
 Each tree is represented as a list of its **edges in parent-child format**.
 Please **clear this folder using `rm ./BFS_of_blockchain/*`** before running a new simulation.

-**Note:** Due to time constraints associated with I/O overhead, we are limiting visualizations to five randomly chosen peers, potentially including duplicates.
+**Note:** Due to time constraints associated with I/O overhead, we limit visualizations to five randomly chosen peers, potentially including duplicates.

 ## Compiling and Running the Simulation